-Letters to Government
+Letters to Government and UOW Academics

-This is a selection of letters that I have written to the Australian government requesting the evidence for Australia’s vaccination policies.
+This is a selection of letters that I have written to the Australian government and UOW academics requesting the evidence for Australia’s vaccination policies.
 This includes federal and state health departments, the Human Rights Commission (HRC) and prominent public health authorities.
 The government’s responses to consumer concerns do not answer the questions consumers are asking and the letters expose the selective information that is being provided by the media and government on the use of vaccines.
 The one-sided media presentation of this debate is misinforming the public about vaccines.
 The information in my 10 year in-depth study of the science and politics of vaccination policies, from the peer-reviewed journals, is published on the UOW website and on my website Vaccination Decisions.
-Australian universities are not required to promote academic research or to correct the academic record when false or misleading information is provided to the public about academic research by lobby group activists or journalists.
+Australian universities are not required to correct the academic record when false or misleading information is provided to the public about academic research by lobby group activists or journalists.
 This allows the media to promote the opinions of individuals who have formed their opinions on selective information.
 Here is a link to how the government information is selected for use in government policies and promotion to the public.

-Letters to the Government
+Letters to the Government and UOW Academics

 Please find below the letters I have sent to the Health Department and Human Rights Commission over many years asking questions about the promotion of vaccines in the media.
 These questions are never answered and evidence has not been provided by the government to support the government’s claims about Australian vaccination policies.
 The national vaccination program (NIP) is now mandatory in Australia’s social welfare legislation even though it is not mandatory in Australia’s public health policy.